MeghaSinha1103/Data-Wrangling-Project/README.md

  The choice of these particular data sources is based on the topic of interest and also they are quite untidy.<br>
  Topic of interest: <br>
  1) We wanted to know whether atmospheric air pollution is causing any health issues for humans <br>
- 2) Also, any effect on global crop production.
+ 2) Also, any effect on global crop production.<br>
+ 3) We have used jupyter lab (code and markdown file) for coding environment and the languages used were <b>R and Julia